mitul013/ang-react-module-federation/README.md

 # Error
 #### GET http://localhost:4100/src_bootloader2_js.js net::ERR_ABORTED 404 (Not Found)
-Explanation --> bootloader2/js file for the angular-mfe-2 and angular-mfe-2 is running on PORT 4200 but code is finding into PORT 4100, they are correclty running on standalone, I think this is issue of publicpath ( webpack configuration ) i have set **publicPath:"auto"** for both angular-mfe.
+Explanation --> bootloader2/js file for the angular-mfe-2 and angular-mfe-2 is running on PORT 4200 but code is finding into PORT 4100.

+they are correclty running on standalone, I think this is issue of publicpath ( webpack configuration ) i have set **publicPath:"auto"** for both angular-mfe but still not working.